caspergrl/GT-UX-UI-Dec2022-June2023/02-Week/01-lesson.md

 - *Analysis*

 Analysis is about breaking down complex concepts and problems into smaller, easier-to-understand constituents.
-We do that, for instance, during the first stage of the Design Thinking process, the *Empathy/Research* stage, when we observe and document details that relate to our users.

 - *Synthesis*

   By contrast, synthesis involves creatively piecing the puzzle together to form whole ideas.
 This happens during the *Definition* stage when we organize, interpret, and make sense of the data we have gathered to create a problem statement.

 ## SLIDE 6
-**Definition Phase and Problem Statement**

-Introduce the concept of a Problem Statement.

-*Remember how I said, "The goal of the Definition phase is to define a problem statement?"
-Anyone wonder how designers create problem statements?*

 **Definition Phase and Problem Statement Components**

 Again, the goal of the *Definition* phase is to define a problem statement.